 The horrible working conditions in the mine

 The working conditions are so obsolete that the excavators still use hammers and iron chisel to break through the rock.
 No oxygen is being pumped in, the rails and trolleys have never been renewed.
-There are no health and safety regulations in place whatsoever, which is why most of the miners don’t even wear masks and thus breathe in gas and dust all day long.
+There are no health and safety regulations in place, which is why most of the miners don’t even wear masks and thus breathe in gas and dust all day long.
 The minerals and raw metals that are found are brought out of the mine in shoulder bags weighing up to 80 pounds (36 kg).
-The conditions in the mines have been horrible since the 16th century when the Spanish conquerors used local Quechua people as slaves, forcing them to work inside the mines for days without leaving, and thousands of slaves and miners have lost their lives inside the mountain, which is why Bolivians call Cerro Rico La montaña que come hombres – the mountain that eats men.
-If the miners don’t die in a trolley accident, a cave-in or an explosion gone wrong, they are likely to die from the long-term consequences of working in the mines; usually lung diseases caused by breathing in poisonous gases on a daily basis for many years.
+The conditions in the mines have been horrible since the 16th century when the Spanish conquerors used local Quechua people as slaves, forcing them to work inside the mines for days without leaving, and thousands of slaves and miners have lost their lives inside the mountain.
+For this reason, Bolivians call Cerro Rico La montaña que come hombres – the mountain that eats men.
+If the miners don’t die in a trolley accident, a cave-in or an explosion gone wrong, they are likely to die from the long-term consequences of working in the mines – usually lung diseases caused by breathing in poisonous gases on a daily basis for many years.

 I was so relieved when Julio announced that it was time to leave, I almost burst into tears of joy.
 We hurried back out along the tracks, hoping that no trolley would come while we were on them.
-When the light of the end of tunnel finally came insight, I ran faster, holding my helmet with my hands as it continued to hit the low ceiling.
-Outside, the bright sunlight was almost blinding, and it took me a few minutes to catch my breath and to realize that I survived the mine.
+When the light at the end of tunnel finally came in sight, I ran faster, holding my helmet with my hands as it continued to hit the low ceiling.
+Outside, the bright sunlight was almost blinding, and it took me a few minutes to catch my breath and to realize that I survived Cerro Rico.

 This mine visit was by no means a pleasant experience, and I have to admit that I was surprised about how much I panicked inside the mountain – I am usually not claustrophobic – and how trapped and scared I felt the entire time.
 Knowing that these men spend 60 or 70 hours every week inside Cerro Rico is something I can’t wrap my head around.

-I am still glad that I went, got to meet some of the miners and saw how hard working in a mine is – especially in this one which is so far behind modern mining techniques.
-It definitely was an eye-opening experience and made me appreciate minerals like zinc and led so much more, being aware of how hard it is to extract them.
+I am still glad that I went inside the mountain, got to meet some of the miners and saw how hard working in a mine is – especially in this one which is so far behind when it comes to modern mining techniques.
+It was an eye-opening experience and made me appreciate minerals like zinc and lead so much more, being aware of how hard it is to extract them.